digital-asset/daml/docs/source/tools/sandbox.rst

        secret = "not-safe-for-production"
    }]

-.. note:: In order to prevent man-in-the-middle attacks, in production it is highly recommended to use
+.. note:: To prevent man-in-the-middle attacks, it is highly recommended to use
-          TLS with server authentication as described in :ref:`sandbox-tls` for any request sent to the Ledger API.
+          TLS with server authentication as described in :ref:`sandbox-tls` for any request sent to the Ledger API in production.

 Generating JSON Web Tokens (JWT)
 ================================